coopnorge/member-lib/README.md

 Technical documentation stored in `docs`, each sub folder represents golang component.
-To check how technical documentation loos like before merging it, you can run it in docker.
+To check how technical documentation loose like before merging it, you can run it in docker.

 ```shell